 If you’ve tried searching for ‘driveway inspiration’ on Google or Pinterest, chances are you would have been inundated with dated or traditional concepts of predominantly American homes — not exactly the solution most of us are looking for!

 Large panel white concrete

 A standard concrete driveway can bring down the look of an architectural home… unless you put a twist on it!

-It appears as though this house has a concrete driveway but with white oxide added to give it a light and bright finish, and the expansion joints have been cut in a square pattern.
+It appears as though this house has a concrete driveway.
+Now, with white oxide added to give it a light and bright finish, and the expansion joints have been cut in a square pattern.
 Such a clever way to create a low-maintenance, relatively affordable driveway that looks modern.

 Dark concrete driveway

-Another way of mixing up the look of regular concrete is to add black oxide to give it a dark grey finish as the boys at Graya Construction did with this stunning home in Bardon, Queensland.
+Another look for regular concrete is to add black oxide to give it a dark grey finish.
+As the boys at Graya Construction also did with this stunning home in Bardon, Queensland.